siddhantkushwaha-star/sorting_visualizer/README.md

 ## App Design

-The design of the app was largely inspired by Google's [Material Design Guidelines](https://material.io/design/).

 The app is responsive, meaning it works across a variety of screen sizes and dimensions.

 ![Sort Visualizer - regular (light) mode](https://i.imgur.com/wYIircd.png)